janus-rose/PiCloud/README.md

 10.0.X.X

-On your home network, an easy way of finding your Pi's IP is by logging into your wireless router (usually by typing 192.168.1.1 in the browser – see manufacturer's instructions) and looking for it in the list of devices connected to the network.
+On your home network, an easy way of finding your Pi's IP is by logging into your wireless router (usually by typing 192.168.1.1 in the browser and entering a username/password – see manufacturer's instructions) and looking for it in the list of devices connected to the network.
 Write down this address – you'll need it.

 *NOTE: This address will change if you connect your Pi to a different port, router or network*